An Eccentric Binary with a Misaligned Circumbinary Disk: Physical Interpretation

+We model the radial velocity data with a Keplerian model using the \texttt{radvel} package \citep{Fulton2018_RadVel}. \reOne{The RV model is described by six parameters, including three that determine the shape of the curve---namely the RV semi-amplitude $K$, the argument of periastron $\omega$, and the orbital eccentricity$e$---and another three that determine the vertical and horizontal offsets of the model, i.e., the time of pericenter passage $T_{\rm P}$, the velocity offset for GTC $\gamma_{\rm GTC}$, and the velocity offset for KPF $\gamma_{\rm KPF}$.}

 We have fixed the orbital period to 63.358 days, which is the best-fit value in \citet{Zhu2022_Two}, as we do not expect to constrain $P$ from the sparse RV observations alone.
 We have nevertheless tested that the derived model parameters are not affected by any small change in the period value we use.
 The RV jitters of GTC and KPF observations are consistent with zero if included, so for simplicity we do not include the jitter term.
 We fit the systemic velocities for GTC and KPF data separately to compensate for the velocity offset between the two telescopes.
 Since there is only one data point from Magellan/FIRE, it is used for a sanity check and not included in the fitting.
 It aligns with the model prediction to within 1-$\sigma$, irrespective of whether we assume it shares the same velocity offset with GTC or KPF.
 As shown in the top panel of Figure~\ref{fig:rv-lc}, the first and last GTC observations are not included in the RV modeling.
 The former was observed during egress and the latter is a clear outlier.
-Therefore, we have in total six free parameters for 11 data points.
-We use \texttt{emcee} \citep{Foreman-Mackey2013_emcee} to sample the posteriors of the model parameters.
+Therefore, we have in total six free parameters for 11 data points. \reOne{We confirm that the model parameters, especially $K$ and $e$, are hardly changed even if the outlier data point is included.} We use \texttt{emcee} \citep{Foreman-Mackey2013_emcee} to sample the posteriors of the model parameters.
 In total 100 walkers are used, with each drawing 7000 steps and the first 5000 steps removed as burn-in steps.
 The best-fit parameters with the associated uncertainties are given in Table \ref{tab:star-prop}, and the best-fit model is shown in the upper panel of Figure~\ref{fig:rv-lc}.
 The phase-folded RV model and data are also shown in Figure~\ref{fig:rv-halpha}.

-With $e=0.69\pm0.08$ and $K=22\pm4\,{\rm km~s}^{-1}$, Bernhard-2 is indeed a stellar binary with very eccentric orbit, thus resembling the key characteristics of the KH-15D system.
+With $e=0.69\pm0.08$ and $K=22\pm4\,{\rm km~s}^{-1}$, Bernhard-2 is indeed a stellar binary with \reOne{a} very eccentric orbit, thus resembling the key characteristics of the KH-15D system.
 We next model the system SEDs in order to determine the physical parameters of the binary stars.